 — The City Talking (@thecitytalking) September 17, 2020

 The 2019-20 campaign was a grand success, even while being stopped by the coronavirus pandemic.
-Leeds were crowned champions and taking their place in the Premier League for the first time in 16 years.
-Bielsa was heralded a hero, and the players as warriors with fans getting the full value.
+Leeds were crowned champions and took their place in the Premier League for the first time in 16 years.
+Bielsa was heralded as a hero and the players as warriors with fans getting full value.

 All or Nothing: Manchester City (Amazon Prime)